 Breast cancer is the most commonly occurring female cancer in developed countries but earlier diagnosis and improvements in treatment are resulting in the majority of women surviving their diagnosis.
 In the UK breast cancer survival has improved significantly (by about 40%) over the last 40 years.
 In the UK in 2014, whilst 54,833 women were diagnosed with breast cancer, 11,360 died from their disease.
 Eight in ten women diagnosed and treated for breast cancer today in the UK are predicted to survive their cancer for at least ten years.

-Factors that have been associated with an increased breast cancer risk include:
+Factors associated with an increased breast cancer risk include:

 Increasing age (most breast cancers are diagnosed in women over 50)